 Trump threatens to deploy ICE to airports amid Homeland Security shutdown

-The US president called on immigration agents to place ‘heavy emphasis’ on the arrests of Somali immigrants, a frequent target of his ire.
+The US president called on immigration agents to place ‘heavy emphasis’ on the arrest of Somali immigrants, a frequent target of his ire.

 United States President Donald Trump has threatened to deploy federal immigration agents to the country’s airports to “do Security like no one has ever seen”.